xpack-dev-tools/openocd-xpack/README-BUILD.md

 `screen -r openocd`; to kill the session use `Ctrl-a` `Ctrl-\` or `Ctrl-a` `Ctrl-k` and confirm.

-Several minutes later, the output of the build script is a compressed archive and its SHA signature, created in the `deploy` folder:
+About 4 minutes later, the output of the build script is a compressed archive and its SHA signature, created in the `deploy` folder:

 ```console